eliquinox/jLOB/README.md

 # _jLOB_
 ## L3 Order Book and Matching Engine Implementation in Java

 jLOB has all the basic capabilities of a functional exchange.
-It currently supports HTTP protocol as well as basic FIX communication.
+It currently supports HTTP protocol as well as basic FIX protocol communication.

 ### Quickstart